Big1533/sdl_android_guides/docs/Migrating to Newer SDL Android Versions/Updating to 4.7/index.md

 After removing `IProxyListenerALM ` from the `SdlService`, all of its previously overridden functions will need to be removed.
 If your app used any of these callback methods, it will help to document which ones they were, as you will need to add in the listeners that you need using the `SdlManager`'s `addOnRPCNotificationListener`.

+!!! note
+When you start using the managers, you have to make sure that your app subscribes to notifications before sending the corresponding RPC requests and subscriptions or else some notifications may be missed.
+!!!

 ### Creation of SdlManager

 As we no longer want to directly instantiate `SdlProxyALM`, we need to instantiate the `SdlManager` instead.
 This is best done using the `SdlManager.Builder` class and using your application's details and configurations.
 In order to receive life cycle events from the `SdlManager`, an `SdlManagerListener` must be provided.
 The new code should resemble the following: